The Ashkeeper making process:

 - First step begins with preparing slip casting material for the correct consistency for the Ashkeepers.
-Creating a batch of slip can be a whole days work in the studio!
-Once mixed, it is set aside to cure for 24 hours.

 - After the Ashkeeper is removed from mold (once it is firm enough to remove, often 12 hours post pour), I check for quality, appearance and structure.
 The footring is attached to the base of the Ashkeeper and the flange is attached to the underside of the lid.
 It is then set aside to slowly dry until it reaches it’s leather hard stage.